 In addition, many CDL offenses (e.g. logbook violations) are crimes.
 If convicted you will not only risk losing your job but also have a permanent criminal record and you could even go to jail.

 Likewise, if your vehicle is overweight and you do not have a CDL, this could lead to a CDL violation.

 There is no question that there is a lot at stake if you receive a NY traffic ticket as a CDL holder.
 That’s where we come in.
-The traffic ticket attorneys at The Rosenblum Law Firm have years of experience handling traffic ticket cases of all varieties, especially CDL violations.
+The traffic ticket attorneys at Rosenblum Law have years of experience handling traffic ticket cases of all varieties, especially CDL violations.